2.c.2.b.1. Strong and weak nuclear force

 This nuclear force is responsible for the nucleus of the atom remaining bound in spite of the hypothetical repulsive electromagnetic forces between the protons.

-I say hypothetical because the waves of double and triple torsion distort the effect of the electromagnetic field, just as the electromagnetic field distorts the gravitational force for the particles that interact with the electric charge.
+I say hypothetical because the residual strong field distorts the effect of the electromagnetic field, just as the electromagnetic field distorts the gravitational force for the particles that interact with the electric charge.

-I believe that the residual strong force is a consequence of the residual strong field created around the protons and neutrons due to the effect of the double or triple torsion in the three-dimensional structure of global aether.
+I believe that the residual strong force is a consequence of the residual strong field created around the protons and neutrons due to the effect of retention on the three-dimensional structure of global aether.

 Modern Physics tells us that this force vanishes beyond 10-15 m, that is, the size of the atomic nucleus.